 You can’t get to work

-You are sick or have another responsibility that crops up unexpectedly.
+You are sick or have another responsibility that comes up unexpectedly.

 Response: Phone your boss and explain your absence so that your shift can be covered by someone else.